-Pin No. 14-Lead TSSOP 16-Lead TSSOP Mnemonic Description - 1 LDAC Pulsing this pin low allows any or all DAC registers to be updated if the input registers have new data.
+Pin No. Mnemonic Description 1 LDAC Pulsing this pin low allows any or all DAC registers to be updated if the input registers have new data.
 This allows all DAC outputs to simultaneously update.
 Alternatively, this pin can be tied permanently low.
-1 2 SYNC Active Low Control Input.
+2 SYNC Active Low Control Input.
 This is the frame synchronization signal for the input data.
 When SYNC goes low, it powers on the SCLK and DIN buffers and enables the input shift register.
 Data is transferred in on the falling edges of the next 32 clocks.
 If SYNC is taken high before the 32 nd falling edge, the rising edge of SYNC acts as an interrupt and the write sequence is ignored by the device.
-2 3 $V{DD}$ Power Supply Input.
+3 $V{DD}$ Power Supply Input.
 These parts can be operated from 2.7 V to 5.5 V, and the supply should be decoupled with a 10 $\mu$ F capacitor in parallel with a 0.1 $\mu$ F capacitor to GND.
-3 4 VoutA Analog Output Voltage from DAC A. The output amplifier has rail-to-rail operation.
-11 13 V OUT B Analog Output Voltage from DAC B. The output amplifier has rail-to-rail operation.
-4 5 V OUT C Analog Output Voltage from DAC C. The output amplifier has rail-to-rail operation.
-10 12 V OUT D Analog Output Voltage from DAC D. The output amplifier has rail-to-rail operation.
-7 8 VREFIN/VREFOUT The AD5678 has a common pin for reference input and reference output.
+4 VоитA Analog Output Voltage from DAC A. The output amplifier has rail-to-rail operation.
+5 VoutC Analog Output Voltage from DAC C. The output amplifier has rail-to-rail operation.
+6 POR Power-on Reset Pin.
+Tying this pin to GND powers up the part to 0 V. Tying this pin to $V{DD}$ powers up the part to midscale.
+7 VREFIN/VREFOUT The AD5666 has a common pin for reference input and reference output.
 When using the internal reference, this is the reference output pin.
 When using an external reference, this is the reference input pin.
-The default for this pin is as a reference input. - 9 CLR Asynchronous Clear Input.
+The default for this pin is as a reference input.
+8 SDO Serial Data Output.
+Can be used for daisy-chaining a number of these devices together or for reading back the data in the shift register for diagnostic purposes.
+The serial data is transferred on the rising edge of SCLK and is valid on the falling edge of the clock.
+9 CLR Asynchronous Clear Input.
 The CLR input is falling edge sensitive.
 When CLR is low, all LDAC pulses are ignored.
 When CLR is activated, the input register and the DAC register are updated with the data contained in the CLR code register-zero, midscale, or full scale.
-Default setting clears the output to 0 V. 5 6 V OUT E Analog Output Voltage from DAC E. The output amplifier has rail-to-rail operation.
-9 11 V оит F Analog Output Voltage from DAC F. The output amplifier has rail-to-rail operation.
-6 7 V out G Analog Output Voltage from DAC G. The output amplifier has rail-to-rail operation.
-8 10 VoutH Analog Output Voltage from DAC H. The output amplifier has rail-to-rail operation.
-12 14 GND Ground Reference Point for All Circuitry on the Part.
-13 15 DIN Serial Data Input.
+Default setting clears the output to 0 V. 10 V OUT D Analog Output Voltage from DAC D. The output amplifier has rail-to-rail operation.
+11 V оит В Analog Output Voltage from DAC B. The output amplifier has rail-to-rail operation.
+12 GND Ground Reference Point for All Circuitry on the Part.
+13 DIN Serial Data Input.
 This device has a 32-bit shift register.
 Data is clocked into the register on the falling edge of the serial clock input.
-14 16 SCLK Serial Clock Input.
+14 SCLK Serial Clock Input.
 Data is clocked into the input shift register on the falling edge of the serial clock input.
 Data can be transferred at rates of up to 50 MHz.